nusign/picflow-macos-app/CAPTURE_ONE_INTEGRATION.md

 3. Recipes can be created automatically
 4. Recipe destinations are fixed (can't override)
 5. Simple two-option approach beats complex recipe selection
+6. Always separate "detected" from "uploaded" states to avoid race conditions
+7. Wait for upload completion, not just file detection completion
+8. Concurrent uploads (3 at a time) dramatically improve performance with large batches
+9. Generic UI components with thin wrappers provide consistency and maintainability
+10. Test with 100+ files to catch race conditions that don't appear with small batches

 ---